MikkySnow/ICOList/docs/MoneyVault.sol.md

 ### Contract where user ether stored

-and admins can only contribute crowdsales by this ether
+nd admins can only contribute crowdsales by this ether

 ## Functions